23-prasad/Mars-lava-tube-morphometry/README.md

 The study integrates remote sensing data, GIS-based feature extraction, and statistical analysis to evaluate relationships between lava tube geometry and collapse patterns.

+This project work was developed as an assignment of GMAP Planetary mapping winter school 2026 and base data was provided by the school.

 **Objective**

 Quantify lava tube geometry using GIS-derived attributes